Return to site

 · Melipona,Anti-bacterial,anti-inflammatory

-Honeybees which are named in Latin Apis, use the collected nectar from plants to produce honey after regurgitation and digestion of nectar.
+Honeybees which are named in Latin as Apis, use the collected nectar from plants to produce honey after regurgitation and digestion of nectar.
 Several biological compounds from honeybees are added during honey formation.
 Honeybees store honey to be used during winter.
-Their wings fan the honey to evaporate the water content in nectar to avoid the fermentation of honey.
-Honey has been used to treat a variety of ailments such as gastric disturbance, skin burns, and ulcers [1].
+Their wings fan the honey to evaporate the water content in nectar to avoid fermentation of honey.
+Honey has been used to treat a variety of ailments such as gastric disturbance, skin burn and ulcers [1].

 Honey composition